THE NEW WEST Symphony

 growth and development.

-The mission of the New West Symphony Harmony Project is to provide an exciting, effective and inspirational youth development program through music education.
+New West Symphony Harmony Project provides an exciting, effective and inspirational youth development program through music education.
 The New West Symphony is dedicated to sustaining the Harmony Project program for the students from 3rd grade through 12th grade graduation.
-The New West Symphony Harmony Project has partnered this year with the Ventura Unified School District Randy California Project to serve approximately 120 third through seventh grade children in West Ventura County.
-Students receive at least 5 hours a week of instruction.
+In 2014 the New West Symphony Harmony Project partnered with the Ventura Unified School District Randy California Project and currently serves approximately 140 third through seventh grade children in West Ventura County.
+Most students receive 4-8 hours a week of instruction.
 It is our objective to fill in the gaps for those in need, build healthier communities and further support the current music education network for our County's youth.

 Stay informed about what's going on in the New West Symphony Harmony Project by reading our blog, PROUD TO PLAY MUSIC.

 HOW IT WORKS

 New students entering the program begin in a Musicianship Class where they learn fundamental music skills with the use of recorders, recycled percussion instruments, and singing.
 All students in the musicianship class learn to read music, improvise, and perform.
 After passing out of the beginning musicianship class, students transition to orchestral instruments.
 We currently offer flute, clarinet, saxophone, trumpet, trombone, percussion, violin, viola, cello, and jarana.
 Our ensembles include band, string ensemble, Son Jarocho ensemble, chamber groups, and Jazz/Improvisation.

 WITH YOUR HELP